vxxsp-2/SERAsubs/README.md

 source ../serasubs_venv/bin/activate
 pip install -r ../requirements.txt
 ```
 _(P.S.
-If you want to take advantage of Compute Platforms supported by your GPU, install PyTorch first following the guide [here](https://pytorch.org)._
+If you want to take advantage of Compute Platforms supported by your GPU, install your specific PyTorch first before installing the other requirements by following the guide [here](https://pytorch.org)._

 6. Run the script!
 ```sh